Giftkanene/group36-data-mining-project/README.md

 RUN_SCRAPER_WINDOWS.bat
 ```

-The batch file creates a virtual environment, installs requirements and runs the scraper.
+The batch file creates a virtual environment, as well as installs requirements and runs the scraper.
 It also replaces an incomplete/broken `.venv` automatically.
 The original project had a virtual environment pointing at an unavailable Windows Store Python installation; this improved package intentionally does not include that broken environment.

 ## Manual run